-- Demonstrate an understanding of the main idea or details in a spoken passage (e.g., dialogue, short narrative, telephone message, or public-address announcement). - Demonstrate an understanding of a sequence of steps described in a set of oral directions. - Demonstrate an understanding of a stated cause or effect of a situation described in an oral message.
+- Demonstrate an understanding of the main idea and details in a spoken passage. - Demonstrate an understanding of a telephone message or public-address announcement. - Demonstrate an understanding of a sequence of steps described in a set of oral directions. - Demonstrate an understanding of the stated cause and effect of a situation described in an oral message.